15 Places to See Cherry Blossoms Across the United States

 • Location: Third St. to 14th St. NW (between Madison Dr. NW and Jefferson Dr. SW. | Find on Google Maps

-No list of the best places to see cherry blossoms in the USA would be complete without a mention of Washington, D.C.
+No list of the best places to see cherry blossoms in the U.S. would be complete without a mention of Washington, D.C.

 In 1912, the mayor of Tokyo gifted 3,000 trees to the District as a symbol of Japanese American friendship, and they’re planted all along the National Mall.
 The locals’ secret is to visit in the evening after the daytime crowds have gone, or stroll through Dumbarton Oaks, a beautiful (and relatively tourist-free) historic estate in D.C.’s Georgetown neighborhood.
-Official forecasts for D.C.’s cherry blossoms say it’s still too early to predict when exactly the flowers will be in peak bloom, but the flowers have typically appeared in March during past seasons.
+Official forecasts for D.C.’s cherry blossoms say the flowers will be in peak bloom March 28-31, 2025.

 One of the first signs of spring in Philadelphia: cherry blossoms